Dileepsingh6432/SQL-Revsion/README.md

 LEFT JOIN Employees m ON e.ManagerID = m.EmployeeID;
 ```

 In this query, we use a left join to ensure that even employees without a manager are included in the result set.
-The result will display the employee name and their respective manager name.
-If an employee does not have a manager (e.g., top-level managers), the manager name will be NULL.
+The result will display the employee's name and their respective manager's name.
+If an employee does not have a manager (e.g., top-level managers), the manager's name will be NULL.

-Self joins are powerful when working with hierarchical data or when you need to establish relationships within a single table.
+Self-joins are powerful when working with hierarchical data or when you need to establish relationships within a single table.
 They enable you to retrieve additional information about records based on related values within the same table.

 ### Window functions like PARTITION, LEAD, LAG, and NTILE:

-Window functions are a powerful feature in SQL that allow you to perform calculations over a set of rows, called a window, within a result set.
+Window functions are a powerful feature in SQL that allows you to perform calculations over a set of rows, called a window, within a result set.
 They provide advanced analytical capabilities and can help solve complex data analysis problems.
 Here are some commonly used window functions:

 1. PARTITION BY:
 The PARTITION BY clause is used to divide the result set into partitions or groups based on specified columns.
 It allows you to apply window functions separately to each partition.